+Your rehab therapist will coordinate with your nurse on therapy session times.
 Under most circumstances, you will be getting out of bed on the day of surgery.
-Your therapy team will create a plan that takes you to discharge.
+Your rehab therapy team will create a plan that prepares you for discharge from the hospital.